Nathan Hauthaler

 I'm an Assistant Professor in Philosophy at Duke Kunshan University, a "Sino-Foreign" university in China, & an Assistant Professor of the Practice at Duke University, a chiefly foreign university in the United States.
 I work mainly on the nature of agency & action, from various vantage points, both systematic & historical (see Research, & our favorite Greek hero: Articles).

-Previously I was a Barry Foundation Fellow at the University of Pennsylvania (PRRUCS), where I worked on the Anscombe Archive.
+Previously I was a Postdoctoral Fellow at the University of Pennsylvania (PRRUCS), where I worked on the Anscombe Archive.

 Before that (in 2020) I obtained a PhD in Philosophy at Stanford, where I co-founded & coordinated the research workshop Varieties of Agency (originally with Michael Bratman & Tamar Schapiro; most recently with David Hills & Barry Maguire).